Travel details

 Clock Tower (Konak Square)

-The Clock Tower in Konak Square in Izmir was built in 1901 to commemorate the 25th anniversary of the reign of Sultan Abdul Hamid II of the Ottoman Empire.
-The elegant tower, approximately 25 meters tall, incorporates elements of Ottoman architecture and has become an iconic landmark of the city.
-The area around the square is a place of relaxation for residents and a popular spot for tourists to take photos and stroll.
+The Clock Tower in Konak Square, Izmir, was built in 1901 to commemorate the 25th anniversary of the reign of Ottoman Sultan Abdulhamid II.
+The graceful tower, about 25 meters high, incorporates elements of Ottoman architecture and has become an iconic landmark of the city.
+The area around the square is a popular place for locals to relax and for tourists to take photos and stroll.

 [Japanese Guide]